TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/05 - Deuteronomy/Deuteronomy 32/Deuteronomy 32.42.md

 ---

-I will make mine arrows drunk with blood, And my sword shall devour flesh; With the blood of the slain and the captives, From the head of the leaders of the enemy.
+I will make my arrows drunk with blood.
+My sword shall devour flesh with the blood of the slain and the captives, from the head of the leaders of the enemy."